johnbdonovan/ShortLab5/README.md

 # ShortLab5
 A line I wrote using the shell on my local computer

-\n A line I wrote using RStudio
+A line I wrote using RStudio